Most Common Workplace Injuries

 Workers in Georgia who are hurt on the job should be entitled to receive workers’ compensation benefits.
 There is no requirement that an injured employee prove any violation of safety standards in order to obtain these benefits, which can cover the worker’s medical expenses and part of their lost wages.

 However, employers and their insurers may delay or deny paying these benefits.
 When these disputes arise, it is important to contact a lawyer with experience in this complex area of the law.

 For more than 50 years, the Mann Law Firm has assisted injured workers in Macon and across Middle Georgia.
-We can assist clients in a wide range of work injury cases, including those that involve:
+We can assist clients in a wide range of work injury cases.

 - Sprains, strains and tears – Falls, sudden twists and blows to the body can cause these injuries.
 They affect the soft tissues of the body and can cause significant pain and limited mobility.
 Surgical treatment may be necessary.

 - Bone fractures – These injuries can result from falls, falling objects, being crushed between objects or on-the-job traffic accidents.
 Bone fractures typically require casts.
 They can take weeks or months to heal.
 In some cases, the bones do not fuse properly after a break.
 This can cause permanent impairment.